Smita-Patange/Smita-Patange/README.md

 - 🌱 I’m currently learning React JS
 - 👯 I’m looking to collaborate with other open source contributor.
-- 💻 Expert in HTML, CSS, Boostrap, PHP, Javacript, Moodle.
+- 💻 Expert in HTML, CSS, Boostrap, PHP, Javacript,JQuery and Moodle.
+- ✨ Solid understanding of Database design and version control concepts.
 - 📫 How to reach me: **patangemanali111@gmail.com**
 - 📄 Check out my resume [here]()